 In this section you will find solutions to some of the most common errors that students make in each lesson.
 Although certain problems may reappear in future lessons as well, they will only be addressed once.
-Note that if the solution is obvious, only the problem will be stated.

 Lesson 1: Describing an Object